 - Fortune can often care less for strength – your own or your enemies’.
 Fight on anyway.

-- Read Stumped to put these lessons into practice and create your own band of brothers.
+- Read Lives of the Luminaries to put these lessons (plus 5,000 years more of them) into practice and create your own band of brothers.